cmstempert/srt-caption-converter/README.md

 ![After processing files.](misc/srtcc-screenshot-selected.png)

 ## Planned Features
 * Ability to delete individual files that have been loaded into SRTCC.
-(Currently once a file has been loaded and displayed, clicking 'Process' will process that file.
-To remove it from the queue you must entirely reselect the directory/file/set of files.
-Clicking the 'Select' button to open the file dialog clears the file queue.)
+(Currently, the only way to remove a selected SRT file from the queue is to click the 'Select' directory button and open the file dialog, which will reset the entire queue.

 ## Repository Contents
 This repo contains all the necessary components to create the executable, including platform-specific scripts, requirements lists, PyInstaller spec files, and the latest build/dist directories.